Sustainable Winemaking Since 1795

 Alan's environmental work in the 1980s positioned Château Méaume decades ahead of industry trends.
 What seemed unconventional then is now standard practice across Bordeaux - but we've been doing it for 40+ years.

 His pioneering approach wasn't driven by marketing or certification.
 Alan simply believed, as his predecessors had, that wine quality begins with land health.
-His daughter Sandra remembers visiting the estate as a child and seeing her father inspect soil by hand, study weather patterns obsessively, and maintain detailed records of biodiversity observations.
+Mark remembers visiting the estate as a child and seeing Alan, his uncle inspect soil by hand, study weather patterns obsessively, and maintain detailed records of biodiversity observations.
 He was a farmer first, a winemaker second.

 Our Sustainable Practices Today

-Mark and Sandra don't just preserve Alan's legacy - they advance it.
-With Sandra's agricultural background from managing her family's Manitoba farm, she brings systematic expertise to environmental stewardship that complements our historical intuition.
+Mark and Sandra both preserve and advance Alan's legacy .
+With Sandra's agricultural background from growing up on her family's Manitoba farm, she brings expertise to environmental stewardship that complements our historical intuition.

 Soil Health & Viticulture